Placeholder canvas

 • ARIA Roles Implementation

-Leverage ARIA roles (Accessible Rich Internet Applications) to standardize and predict interactions with common website features such as tabbers or toggles.
-ARIA roles contribute to uniform keyboard interactions and content predictability.
+You as a user can also leverage the ARIA roles (Accessible Rich Internet Applications) to standardize and predict interactions with common website features such as tabbers or toggles.
+ARIA roles contribute to uniform keyboard interactions and content predictability which ultimately benefits the users and in turn your webiste itself.

 12. Provide Guidance for Error Prevention and Correction